MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-1.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Microsoft Fabric Runtime 1.1 is the default runtime offered within the Microsoft Fabric platform.
+Microsoft Fabric Runtime 1.1 is one of the runtimes offered within the Microsoft Fabric platform.
 The Runtime 1.1 major components are:

 - Apache Spark 3.3
 - Operating System: Ubuntu 18.04